LBNL-UCB-STI/beam/docs/protocols.rst

 *Starting Leg*

-1. The Driver recieves a StartLegTrigger from the Waiting state.
+1. The Driver receives a StartLegTrigger from the Waiting state.
 2. The Driver sends NotifyLegStart messages to all passengers in the PassengerSchedule associated with the current BeamLeg.
 3. The Driver sends an UpdateTrajectory message to the vehicle she controls.
-4. When all expected ConfirmBoarding messages are recieved from the vehicle, the Drive schedules an EndLegTrigger and transitions to the Moving state.
+4. When all expected ConfirmBoarding messages are received from the vehicle, the Drive schedules an EndLegTrigger and transitions to the Moving state.

 *Ending Leg*

-1. The Driver recieves an EndLegTrigger from the Moving state.
+1. The Driver receives an EndLegTrigger from the Moving state.
 2. The Driver sends NotifyLegEnd messages to all passengers in the PassengerSchedule associated with the current BeamLeg.
 3. When all expected ConfirmAlighting and/or ConfirmContinuing messages are recieved from the vehicle, the Driver proceeds with the following steps.
 4. If the Driver has more legs in the PassengerSchedule, she schedules an StartLegTrigger.